Brian Dansel

-Brian Ross Dansel (born April 2, 1983) is an American politician, political advisor, and current member of the Ferry County Board of Commissioners.
+Brian Ross Dansel (born April 2, 1983) is an American politician, political advisor, and current member of the Franklin County Board of Commissioners.
 Before that he was a Special Assistant to the United States Secretary of Agriculture in the Trump Administration.
 He was previously a Republican member of the Washington State Senate from the 7th Legislative District.
 Dansel won the seat in the 2013 election, in which he defeated appointed senator John Smith, and was sworn in on December 6, 2013.

 In a letter to the Washington State Office of Governor dated January 24, 2017, Dansel resigned as senator for the seventh district and vacated his seat after accepting a position with the Trump Administration as a Special Assistant to the Secretary of Agriculture.
 In early November, he returned to Washington state to be the director of the state's USDA Farm Service Agency.

 In 2023, he became a Ferry County Commissioner.